 - 2005 Best WTP below 15 MGD, Region VI, Florida Water and Pollution Control Operators Association

 - 2007 Florida Rural Water Association "Medium Public Water System of the Year"

 How Can I Save Money on My Water Bill?

 Conservation is key!
 The City encourages residents and businesses to conserve water, which in turn, will lower your water bill.

-Bring your old showerhead to the City of Stuart Customer Service window at City Hall and exchange it for a free Conservation Kit which includes a new showerhead, kitchen and bathroom faucet aerators, has nozzle and toilet leak detection tables, it's that easy!
+Get your free showerhead kit today!
+Bring your old showerhead to the City of Stuart Customer Service window at City Hall and exchange it for a free Conservation Kit which includes a new showerhead, kitchen and bathroom faucet aerators and has nozzle and toilet leak detection tables, it's that easy!